darey-io/tooling/README.md

 $ git clone https://gitlab.com/propitix/microservices/php-frontend.git
 $ cd frontend-propitix
 ```
 ## we are trying to do some automation right now.
-I AM SURE YOU RE INTERESTED
+I AM SURE YOU RE INTERESTED.
+Please note we are making changing on our backup project
 Create a feature branch. # Always start with feature/[name of your branch]
 ```
 git branch -b feature/add-css-style-to-about-us-page